harshivshah2504/shazam-cpp/README.md

 - **Python**: For webinterface.

 ## Installation
-- try to use it one Linux it would be easier!!
+- Try to use it on Linux it would be a lot easier!!

 ### Linux/Mac